 The inspector(s) will also provide children with an opportunity to complete a questionnaire should they wish to do so.
 This allows the children to provide feedback to HIQA should they wish to do so.
-Throughout the inspection process, the inspector(s) will be required to act in line with our Code of Conduct for Inspectors and our Code of Business Conduct .
+Throughout the inspection process, the inspector(s) will be required to act in line with our Code of Business Conduct .
 Where concerns arise, we encourage services to inform us as soon as possible.

 After an inspection: